metasfresh/metasfresh-documentation/_webui_collection/EN/Keyboard_shortcuts_reference.md

 ---

 ## Overview
-In metasfresh you can speed up some processes in several contexts by using certain key combinations.
+In metasfresh, you can speed up some processes in several contexts by using certain key combinations.
 Here you will find a list of the keyboard commands.

 ### Global Context